Proudly Serving Montgomery County Maryland

-An example of use of your health information for payment purposes:
+An example of the use of your health information for payment purposes:

-An example of use of your health information for health care operations:
+An example of the use of your health information for health care operations:

 YOUR HEALTH INFORMATION RIGHTS:

-The health record and billing records we maintain are the physical property of this office.
+The health record and billing records we maintain are the physical property of this office (if before June of 2019) or within the encrypted SimplePractice system (after 6/1/19).
 The information in it, however, belongs to you.
 You have a right to:

 You have the right to review this Notice before signing the consent authorizing use and disclosure of your protected health information for treatment, payment, and health care operations purposes.

-If you want to exercise any of the above rights, please contact your therapist at 240-252-3349, in person, or in writing, during normal business hours.
-She will provide you with assistance on the steps to take to exercise your rights.
+If you want to exercise any of the above rights, please contact your therapist at 240-252-3349, in person, or in writing during normal business hours.
+He or she will provide you with assistance on the steps to take to exercise your rights.

 The provider is required to: